chrisdiana/gistkeep/README.md

 GistKeep is intended to be easy to inspect, self-host, and modify.
 It is a plain static app with no framework or build pipeline required.

-## Contributing

-Contributions are welcome.

-If you want to contribute:

-1. Open an issue or start a discussion for bugs, UX changes, or larger ideas
-2. Keep changes focused and easy to review
-3. Test the affected flow locally by serving the app and checking `app.html`
-4. If you change storage behavior, bookmarklet behavior, or security-related logic, include clear notes in your PR

 ## License

 See [LICENSE](./LICENSE).